frostrhea/SSIS_WebApp/README.md

 The Student Information System is a straightforward web application designed to manage student data efficiently.
 It allows users to perform basic CRUDL operations (Create, Read, Update, Delete, and List) for students, courses, and colleges.

-## Using Flask as web framework for web developement
+## Using Flask as web framework for web development
 ## Using SQL database (MySQL) for storing data

 Built with: